 Lest, you think I am being harsh on the organizers, let me tell you that I have no liking for the rickshaw drivers’ autocratic ways.

-I have suffered altered meters, have been refused several times and have resorted to verbal abuse and complaints to book erring drivers.
+I have suffered doctored meters, have been refused several times and have resorted to verbal abuse and complaints to book erring drivers.

 But to expect just altruistic motives to win the day is unreal!